loader

 Comparison to other Sri Lankan National Parks

 Minneriya National Park is best known for its world-famous elephant gatherings and is one of the most convenient parks for visitors staying around Sigiriya, Habarana, or Polonnaruwa.
 Compared to other parks in Sri Lanka, it offers a more relaxed and scenic safari focused mainly on elephants and birdlife rather than predators.
-Unlike Yala, Udawalawe, or Wilpattu, Minneriya does not have any bungalows or official in-park accommodation, so stays are limited to lodges and hotels outside the park.
+Unlike Yala, Udawalawe, or Wilpattu, Minneriya has only one bungalow as an official in-park accommodation.
 However, it still provides a rewarding wildlife experience, especially between June and September when hundreds of elephants gather around the Minneriya Tank.

 In contrast, Yala National Park is the best for leopard sightings and also offers overnight stays in DWC wildlife bungalows and luxury safari camps, giving a more adventurous feel.
 Wilpattu National Park is quieter and wilder, famous for its villu lakes and sloth bears, and it also has bungalows inside the park for deeper wilderness stays.
 Udawalawe is another elephant hotspot where sightings are guaranteed year-round, and it too has wildlife bungalows inside the park with closer access to nature.
 Meanwhile, Kaudulla and Hurulu Eco Park, located near Minneriya, serve as alternative parks when elephants migrate seasonally, but like Minneriya, they also lack inside accommodation.